rickenator/SauronEye/README.md

 ## Workflow

 1.  **Prerequisites:** Ensure Python, required libraries (`pip install -r requirements.txt`), an MQTT broker (like Mosquitto), and Ollama (with a suitable multimodal model like `llava`) are installed and running.

 The `scrot` utility is also needed for `pyautogui` screenshots on Linux.

+Linux libudev-dev installed.

+sudo apt install libudev-dev

 2.  **Run Keyboard Listener:** The listener requires root privileges to capture global key presses.
+It is also coded for a US Keyboard.
 Open a terminal and run:
     ```bash
-    sudo python KeyboardListener.py
+    sudo <path to>/SauronEye/.venv/bin/python KeyboardListener.py
     ```
     This script listens for specific keys on the numeric keypad in the background and sends commands via MQTT.
 3.  **Run Main Application:** Open another terminal and run the main GUI application: